Pradhan (film)

-Pradhan is a 2023 Indian Bengali-language socio-political action drama film co-written and directed by Avijit Sen. Produced by Dev, Atanu Raychaudhuri and Pranab Kumar Guha under the banners of Dev Entertainment Ventures and Bengal Talkies respectively, the film stars Dev, Anirban Chakrabarti, Paran Bandyopadhyay, Soham Chakraborty and Soumitrisha Kundu in the lead roles.
+Pradhan is a 2023 Indian Bengali-language political satire film co-written and directed by Avijit Sen. Produced by Dev, Atanu Raychaudhuri and Pranab Kumar Guha under the banners of Dev Entertainment Ventures and Bengal Talkies respectively, the film stars Dev, Anirban Chakrabarti, Paran Bandyopadhyay, Soham Chakraborty and Soumitrisha Kundu in the lead roles.
 The action sequences in this film are designed by Aejaz Gulab.
 This film marks the third collaboration between Sen and Dev after the blockbusters Tonic and Projapoti.

 The film marked the big - screen debut of Mithai fame Soumitrisha Kundu.
 It was released on 22 December 2023, on the occasion of Christmas weekend.
-It became a blockbuster at the box office running for 125 days in the cinema halls, thus making it the third consecutive box-office success for Dev and Avijit Sen duo, eventually becoming the second highest grossing Bengali film of 2023.
+It became a blockbuster at the box office running for 125 days in the cinema halls, thus making it the third consecutive box-office success for Dev and Avijit Sen duo.
 The film got its digital premiere on 9 August 2024 on Hoichoi.
 The film got its World TV Premier on 22 September 2024 on Zee Bangla.